Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • Are there environments that make it hard for you to engage or participate fully?

-Step 2: Recognize patterns
+Step 2: Look for patterns in your experience

 • Do you consistently struggle with deadlines, time management, or organization?